shenwei356/LexicMap/docs/content/tutorials/index/_index.md

       The default value supports common sequence file extentions, e.g., `.fa`, `.fasta`, `.fna`, `.fa.gz`, `.fasta.gz`, `.fna.gz`, `fasta.xz`, `fasta.zst`, and `fasta.bz2`.
 - **Sequences**:
     - **Only DNA or RNA sequences are supported**.
+       - **Soft-masked sequences** are supported since v0.9.0 with the flag `--soft-masking`.
+         Lowercase bases in soft-masked low-complexity regions will be treated as A's and won't be seeded, while they will be saved for base-level alignment.
     - **Sequence IDs** should be distinct for accurate result interpretation, which will be shown in the search result.
     - Sequence description (text behind sequence ID) is not saved.
 If you do need it, you can create a mapping file (`cat files.txt | seqkit seq -n -X - | sed -E 's/\s+/\t/' > id2desc.tsv`) and use it to [add description in search result](https://bioinf.shenwei.me/LexicMap/tutorials/search/#summarizing-results).
     - **One or more sequences (contigs) in each file are allowed**.
-        - Unwanted sequences can be filtered out by regular expressions from the flag `-B/--seq-name-filter`.
+        - **Unwanted sequences** (such as plasmids) can be filtered out by regular expressions from the flag `-B/--seq-name-filter`.
     - **Genome size limit**.
 Some none-isolate assemblies might have extremely large genomes, e.g., [GCA_000765055.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_000765055.1/) has >150 Mb.
      The flag `-g/--max-genome` (default 15 Mb) is used to skip these input files, and the file list would be written to a file via the flag `-G/--big-genomes`.